JeesubKim/JeesubKim.github.io/_posts/2023-12-09-bsearch_tree.md

 ```
 1. Data should be filled out from the root
 2. insert_data function will just see `current` node if `root` is not empty
-3. Position (Left || Right) should be delivered as one of parameters
+3. Position (Left or Right) should be delivered as one of parameters
 ```

 Let’s go through the first requirement.